wso2/docs-mi/en/docs/learn/enterprise-integration-patterns/messaging-channels/messaging-bridge.md

 ## Execute the sample

-1. Send the following request to the ESB profile using the cURL client.
+1. Send the following request to the WSO2 MI using the cURL client.

     ```bash
     curl -v http://127.0.0.1:8290/stockquote/view/IBM